sarajaksa/meicogsci-conference-2019/README.md

 In the file helping_functions.py I collected functions, that I frequently used.

+Model can be found in folder models.

+The vizualization of model with name of the topics is in vis/Model-Names.html.
+Original vizualization of the model is in vis/LDA_21.html.

+Sildes from my presentation at the conference can be found in the folder presentation.

 ## Thanks

 I would like to thank Toma and Urban for conversation about this work and Enja, Gašper and Tomaž for answering my query and Peter for sending me the data.

+I would also like to thank all the people that listened to my talks and to all the questions that I got.